How to Decode and Heal Your Emotions – The Traditional Chinese Medicine Way

 Shock and over-excitement are related to the fire element, the Heart, Small Intestine, “San Jiao”, and the Pericardium.

-The fire element is related to consciousness & happiness and is impacted when there’s too much stimulus or excitement.
+The fire element relates to consciousness & happiness and is affected by excessive stimulus or excitement.
 A person with this imbalance constantly seeks more activity, has a hard time with intimate relationships, and may not be able to find calm easily.
-According to Chinese Medicine, this over-activity can cause heat which leads to concerns with insomnia or anxiety.
+According to Chinese Medicine, this overactivity can cause heat, which leads to concerns with insomnia or anxiety.

 TRANSFORMATION OF OVEREXCITEMENT into PEACE :

-To support the fire element and cool the emotion of over-excitement, try a practice of 10 cycles of breath where you breathe through your nostrils and aim to lengthen the exhale.
+To support the fire element and cool the emotion of over-excitement, try a practice of 10 breath cycles, breathing through your nostrils and aiming to lengthen the exhale.
 Practice for 10 cycles of breath.
 Try these practices to get started.

 Worry || The Spleen and Stomach

-Worry is related to the earth element, the Spleen, and stomach.
+Worry is related to the earth element, the Spleen, and the Stomach.

 The earth element represents nourishment and digestion.
-When we over-consume, and our capacity to process input is overwhelmed, the earth element is affected and we experience worry and over-thinking.
-This person can be nurturing and dependable, but they may also ruminate on thoughts over and over, be obsessive, stuck, or bored.
-According to Chinese Medicine, this person could tend toward feeling heavy and have a weak digestive function.
+When we over-consume, and our capacity to process input is overwhelmed, the earth element is affected, and we experience worry and over-thinking.
+This person can be nurturing and dependable, but they may also ruminate on thoughts over and over, become obsessive, feel stuck, or feel bored.
+According to Chinese Medicine, this person may tend to feel heavy and have weak digestive function.

 TRANSFORMATION OF WORRY into GROUNDING :

 We find harmony in the earth element by finding our inner sense of stability, nourishment, and grounding.
-To support the earth element and balance the emotion of worry, try journaling, spend time in nature, and seek the support and connection of others.
+To support the earth element and balance the emotion of worry, try journaling, spending time in nature, and seeking the support and connection of others.

 Grief || The Lungs and Colon